 The surgeon, who is employed “in a COVID-19 hot spot in the Northeast,” per MDedge, said that everyone receives one mask that they must reuse unless they come in contact with someone who is known to have COVID-19.

 “However, with the numbers in our region rapidly increasing, you can’t assume that people don’t have it or that you don’t have particles on your mask, even if you’re not in a known quarantine zone within the institution,” he explained.
+For more o this topic, check this post named, Disc Slipped: What Is It?
+(Spondylolisthesis).

 Are Orthopedic Surgeries Essential?